harrywang/closesea/docs/README.md

 - contract is at https://rinkeby.etherscan.io/address/0xc0d76419fdc4b8dFfcDF9Ae5b82967de89ff3D8F
 - the listing fee 0.025 is paid to the contract address, which can be transferred by the contract owner
 - `constructor() ERC721("CloseSea Collection", "CSC")` defines the Collection name shown on Opensea: https://testnets.opensea.io/collection/closesea-collection, use the same name and deploy again - V2, V3 will be added by OpenSea
 - it may take a while for the minted NFT to fully show on OpenSea.
-If the image won't show, click the Refresh Metadata button
+If the image won't show, click the Refresh Metadata button.
+You can use https://testnets-api.opensea.io/asset/{contract address}/{token id}/validate/ to validate the metadata for OpenSea, 200 means OK
 - text traits rarity (percentage) is calculated based on (the number of NFT having this trait)/(the total NFTs in this collection)
 - number traits is presented as the current NFT's value out of the largest value of all NFTs